IoTsec/Z3sec/README.md

 # Z3sec

-Framework and tools for testing the security of ZigBee LightLink (ZLL) and Zigbee 3.0.
+Penetration testing framework to test the touchlink commissioning features of ZigBee-certified products that support touchlink commissioning.

 ## Introduction

-ZLL is an application profile for the ZigBee wireless protocol which was designed for home user connected lighting systems.
-In order to simplify the process of setting up and expanding a ZLL network, ZLL introduced an additional commissioning mechanism called touchlink.
-This tool/framework exploits design flaws in the protocol that enables a local attacker to drive denial-of-service attacks against smart light bulbs, as well as to take over and control single light bulbs or a whole ZLL network.
+ZigBee Light Link (ZLL) is an application profile of the ZigBee standard, primarily designed for home consumer connected lighting systems.
+In order to simplify the process of setting up and configuring a ZLL network, ZLL introduced an commissioning mechanism called touchlink commissioning.
+The tool of this framework only use legitmate features in the protocol that enables a local attacker to perform denial-of-service attacks against touchlink-enabled devices, as well as to take over and control devices.

-ZLL is superseded by Zigbee 3.0, but the touchlink protocol is still an optional feature.

-This project is a collection of tools to test the security of ZLL/Zigbee 3.0 networks.
+Touchlink commissioning is supported by all devices complaint to the ZLL specifications, and an optional feature in ZigBee 3.0-complaint products.

 ## Installation